Naïs Djouahra

-Naïs Djouahra (born 23 November 1999) is a French professional footballer who plays as a left winger for Croatian club Rijeka.
+Naïs Djouahra (born 23 November 1999) is a French professional footballer who plays as a left winger for Portuguese Primeira Liga club Arouca.

 Club career

 Born in Bourgoin-Jallieu, Auvergne-Rhône-Alpes, Djouahra began his career with US Ruy Montceau at the age of six.
 He subsequently represented FC Bourgoin Jallieu before joining AS Saint-Étienne's youth setup for the under-14s.

 On 3 July 2018, after opting not to renew his contract with Saint-Étienne, Djouahra signed a two-year contract with Real Sociedad, being initially assigned to the reserves in Segunda División B. He made his senior debut on 1 September, starting and scoring his team's second in a 3–0 home win against SCD Durango.

 On 26 February 2019, after establishing himself as a regular for Sanse, Djouahra renewed his contract until 2021.
 He made his first team – and La Liga – debut on 29 June of the following year, coming on as a late substitute for Aritz Elustondo in a 2–1 away loss against Getafe CF.

 On 30 September 2020, Djouahra was loaned to Segunda División side CD Mirandés for the season.
 He scored his first professional goal on 13 February of the following year, netting the opener in a 3–3 home draw against Girona FC.

+Back to Sanse for the 2021–22 campaign, Djouahra was assigned back at the B-team now also in division two, but also featured regularly with the main squad.
+On 2 August 2022, he was transferred to Croatian Football League side HNK Rijeka, for a rumoured fee of € 750,000.

+On 31 August 2023, Djouahra returned to Spain and its second division, after agreeing to a one-year loan deal with CD Leganés.

+On 2 July 2025, Djouahra signed a two-season contract with Arouca in the Portuguese top tier.